Public-Health-Scotland/technical-docs/Posit Infrastructure/Best Practice with R in Posit Workbench.md

 If you want your script to end the session automatically when it completes all its tasks, then include the `q()` or `quit()` function in your script.
 Both functions perform the same task of terminating the current session.

 The first argument, `save`, specifies whether the current environment should be saved.
-The default behaviour will often ask you interactively, which means it won’t automatically close by itself.
-As discussed earlier, it’s considered best practice to never save your environment, so we should pre-emptively tell it not to save the workspace variables:
+The default behaviour will often ask you interactively, which means it won't automatically close by itself.
+As discussed earlier, it's considered best practice to never save your environment, so we should pre-emptively tell it not to save the workspace variables:

 ```r
 quit(save = "no")